Introduction

 Step 2 – Adjusting the Firewall

 Before testing Nginx, adjust the firewall software to allow access to the service.
-Nginx registers itself as a service with ufw upon installation, making it straightforward to allow Nginx access.
+Once installed, Nginx registers itself as a service with ufw, making it simple to grant Nginx access.

 # sudo ufw app list